MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 Leading questions to consider:

-1. Do you have a [Training and Upskilling](/power-platform/guidance/adoption/training-strategy) program for your makers to help them learn key concepts to grow your pool of Advanced Makers?
+1. Do you have a [Training and Upskilling](/power-platform/guidance/adoption/training-strategy) program for your makers to help them learn key concepts to grow your pool of Makers?

 1. Do you have an Internal [Champions](/power-platform/guidance/adoption/champions) Community established?